rajcspsg/Mehawk/README.md

-# Haumea 🪐
+# Telesto 🪐

-Haumea is a discord overlay app named after a dwarf planet in our solar system.
+Telesto is a discord overlay app named after a Saturn moon.

 The original idea behind this app was to serve as an overlay for Discord, but this requires self-botting.
 Since Discord is not very keen on self bots I feel like this project should be pushed a little bit forward.